chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization_overview.md

 ## Synchronization API

-## Summary
+### Summary

 Synchronization API, part of Microsfot Graph API, allows programmatic management of identity synchronization.
 Using the API one can create, start and stop synchronization jobs, make changes to their synchronization schema, and verify current synchronization status.
-For a quckstart introduction to the API usage, see:
+For a quckstart introduction on the API usage, see:

 * [Synchronization API Quick Start](synchornization_api_quickstart.md)
 * [HOW-TO: Configure synchronization with directory extension attributes](../resources/synchronization_howto_directory_extensions.md)]

-## Object model overview
+### Object model overview

-### Synchronization Job
+#### Synchronization Job

 Synchronization job performs synchronization by periodically running in the background, polling for changes in one directory and pushing them to another directory.
 Synchronization job is always specific to a particular instance of an application in your tenant.
 As part of the synchronization job setup, generally you would need to give authorization to read/write objects in your target directory, and customize job's synchronization schema to suit your needs.
 For more information, please see [synchronization job](synchronization_job.md).

-### Synchronization Schema
+#### Synchronization Schema

 Synchronization schema contains the bulk of a particular synchronization setup.
 On a high level, it defines what objects will be synchronized and how.
 Most often you will want to customize some of the attribute mappings to suit your needs, or add a scoping filter to synchronize only objects which satisfy a certain condition.
 For more information, please see [synchronization schema](synchronization_schema.md).